* 10-yr U.S. Treasury yield at highest since 2011

 Despite the pullback, U.S. stocks are trading near record levels, raising concerns about valuations with the earnings season just around the corner.

 "Yields are giving the markets a chance to take a breather at very high levels.
 I think we will have a defensive, bumpy session going into Friday's unemployment data," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Declining issues outnumbered advancers for a 2.78-to-1 ratio on the NYSE and a 2.03-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.80-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 2.89-to-1 ratio on the Nasdaq.